 What are you chances for admission to Cornell University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Cornell University 1L section size is 30% larger than law schools in New York and 34% larger than all Private law schools.
+Cornell University 1L section size is 14% smaller than law schools in New York and 10% larger than all PRIVATE law schools.